Please note that to date, there are no diet modifications or supplements that can protect you from developing COVID-19.

 It is so important to have a healthy immune function.
 You will especially know this if you suffer from frequent and long-lasting infections.

-Fortunately, most ways to keep your immune system are also pillars to good overall healthy lifestyle and wellness.
+Fortunately, most ways to keep your immune system healthy are also pillars to a good overall healthy lifestyle and wellness.

 If you incorporate some of the strategies below, don’t be surprised if you see improvements in other health areas as well, aside from all their great immune benefits!